clockworklabs/spacetime-docs/docs/modules/c-sharp/index.md

 C# modules are written with the the C# Module Library (this crate).
 They are built using the [dotnet CLI tool](https://learn.microsoft.com/en-us/dotnet/core/tools/) and deployed using the [`spacetime` CLI tool](https://spacetimedb.com/install).
 C# modules can import any [NuGet package](https://www.nuget.org/packages) that supports being compiled to WebAssembly.

-(Note: C# can also be used to write **clients** of SpacetimeDB databases, but this requires using a completely different library, the SpacetimeDB C# Client SDK.
+(Note: C# can also be used to write **clients** of SpacetimeDB databases, but this requires using a different library, the SpacetimeDB C# Client SDK.
 See the documentation on [clients] for more information.)

 This reference assumes you are familiar with the basics of C#.
 If you aren't, check out the [C# language documentation](https://learn.microsoft.com/en-us/dotnet/csharp/).
 For a guided introduction to C# Modules, see the [C# Module Quickstart](https://spacetimedb.com/docs/modules/c-sharp/quickstart).